trixi-framework/P4est_jll_bindings/README.md

    Note the *exact* release name of the P4est_jll.jl release for which the bindings have been generated.
 They can be found on the P4est_jll.jl [release page](https://github.com/JuliaBinaryWrappers/P4est_jll.jl/releases).
-   For example, for the p4est version `2.3.1`, they corresponding release name is `P4est-v2.3.1+0` (including the `+0`).
+   For example, for the p4est version `2.3.1`, the corresponding release name is `P4est-v2.3.1+0` (including the `+0`).
 Run the script [`generate_artifacts_toml.jl`](generate_artifacts_toml.jl) as
    ```bash